Luis García Berlanga Explained

 Berlanga died of natural causes in Madrid on 13 November 2010, at the age of 89.[45]

 His closed coffin was on display at the Spanish Film Academy in Madrid before its burial in Pozuelo de Alarcón.
 Crowds of actors, artists, politicians and other admirers lined up to pay their respects.
-The president of the Academy, Álex de la Iglesia, stated: "He changed my life", while the director José Luis García Sánchez said: "He dignified an entire aesthetic tradition.
-On his tomb it should be read, instead of RIP, The End."[29]
-Pedro Almodóvar, who came to pay his respects to the "master", owner of a talent comparable, in his opinion, to other greats figures in the history of cinema, said "We always talk about Billy Wilder, but if Berlanga had made films in another language, the entire world would surrender before his coffin today.
-His characters spoke a lot and very fast, which made subtitling in another language very difficult".[30]
+The president of the Academy Álex de la Iglesia said "he changed my life", while the director José Luis García Sánchez would affirm that Berlanga "dignified an entire aesthetic tradition.
+On his tomb it should be read, instead of RIP, The End."[46]
+Filmmaker Pedro Almodóvar, who also came to the funeral, declared: "We always speak about Billy Wilder.
+If Berlanga had made films in another language, the whole world would be paying tribute to him."
+And noted that Berlanga was "one of the best representatives of the Spanish culture of the 20th century, a generation of great illusionists who knew how to survive in a sordid Spain with very strict censorship."[47]

-In 2012, the Berlanga Film Museum (BFM) was inaugurated as an online museum dedicated exclusively to the work of the Spanish director.[37]
+In 2012, the Berlanga Film Museum (BFM) was inaugurated as an online museum dedicated exclusively to the dissemination of his work.[56]

 Filmography